Stormwater Discharges from Construction Activities in Region 10

 - Stormwater Discharges from Construction Activities

-- Poster: Stormwater and the Construction Industry (PDF)(2 pg, 743 K) - 30" x 40" poster that illustrates proper installation of common sediment and erosion control practices (best management practices).
+- Poster: Stormwater and the Construction Industry (pdf)- 30" x 40" poster that illustrates proper installation of common sediment and erosion control practices (best management practices).

-- Construction Industry Compliance Assistance Exit- EPA-sponsored website with environmental compliance assistance information for contractors, builders/developers.
+- Construction Industry Compliance Assistance- EPA-sponsored website with environmental compliance assistance information for contractors, builders/developers.
 Includes relevant material and links to state and local permitting authorities.

-- Idaho Catalog of Storm Water Best Management Practices (PDF)(582 pp, 34 MB)
+- Idaho Catalog of Storm Water Best Management Practices (pdf)

 The EPA CGP only applies to projects on tribal lands within Oregon.
 All other projects are within the State of Oregon’s permit program.

-Projects operated by federal agencies in Washington must apply for coverage under EPA’s Construction General Permit.
+Projects operated by federal agencies or on tribal lands in Washington must apply for coverage under EPA’s Construction General Permit.